xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }, [a, b]); // Runs again if a or b are different
 ```

-In the below example, `serverUrl` and `roomId` are [reactive values,](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) so they both must be specified as dependencies.
+In the below example, `serverUrl` dan `roomId` are [reactive values,](/learn/lifecycle-of-reactive-effects#effects-react-to-reactive-values) so they both must be specified as dependencies.
 As a result, selecting a different room in the dropdown or editing the server URL input causes the chat to re-connect.
 However, since `message` isn't used in the Effect (and so it isn't a dependency), editing the message doesn't re-connect to the chat.

 <Sandpack>